Fra Fee joins 'Beauty and the Beast' prequel series | www.lokmattimes.com

 Fra Fee joins 'Beauty and the Beast' prequel series

-Los Angeles, Jan 20 Actor Fra Fee has joined the upcoming 'Beauty and the Beast' prequel series.
-According ...
+After 'Hawkeye', Fra Fee is staying in business with Disney Plus with a new role in the upcoming 'Beauty and the Beast' prequel series.

-Los Angeles, Jan 20 Actor Fra Fee has joined the upcoming 'Beauty and the Beast' prequel series.
+After 'Hawkeye', Fra Fee is staying in business with Disney Plus with a new role in the upcoming 'Beauty and the Beast' prequel series.

-According to variety.com, the live-action musical series was ordered at the streamer Disney Plus in June 2021.
-It stars Luke Evans and Josh Gad, who reprise the roles of Gaston and LeFou (Louie) respectively from the 2017 live-action 'Beauty and the Beast' film.
+As per Variety, the live-action musical series stars Luke Evans and Josh Gad, who will reprise the roles of Gaston and LeFou (Louie) respectively from the 2017 live-action 'Beauty and the Beast' film.

 Fee will star as Prince Benoit Berlioz, a childhood friend of Tilly's who has grown into a handsome, charismatic, confident prince.